Actions¶

 Examples¶

-In this example, only two last commits on dev
+In this example, only the two last commits on dev

 branch are fetched